-Foreign corrupt practices: issues and developments in the Canadian context mong OECD countries, Canada has historically been perceived to be 'soft' in combatting foreign corruption activity.
-In response Canada ratified the OECD Convention on Combatting Bribery of Foreign Public Officials in International Business Transactions on 17 December 1998.
-Shortly thereafter, on 14 February 1999, Canada passed the Corruption of Foreign Public Officials Act (the 'Act'), thereby implementing Canada's treaty obligations with respect to foreign corruption.
+Among OECD countries, Canada has historically been perceived to be "soft" in combatting foreign corruption activity.
+In response, Canada ratified the OECD Convention on Combatting Bribery of Foreign Public Officials in International Business Transactions on December 17, 1998.
+Shortly thereafter, on February 14, 1999, Canada passed the Corruption of Foreign Public Officials Act (the "Act"), thereby implementing Canada's treaty obligations with respect to foreign corruption.
 The centrepiece of the Act is section 3 which contains the prohibition against bribing foreign public officials.

 There is a practical and very real difference between enacting law and its enforcement.
-Thus, although Canada has had a Foreign Corrupt Practices Act (FCPA) law on its books the reality is that for the decade following passage of the Act there were no real efforts made to enforce it.
-In response to further criticism in 2008 the Royal Canadian Mounted Police (RCMP) created a tactical unit dedicated to prosecutions under the Act.
+Thus, although Canada has had an FCPA law on its books the reality is that for the decade following passage of the Act there were no real efforts made to enforce it.
+In response to further criticism in 2008 the RCMP created a tactical unit dedicated to prosecutions under the Act.

 The recent increase in enforcement activity in Canada has garnered significant media attention.
 In addition to the recent charges laid against former SNC Lavalin executives (including its former CEO), 2011 saw the first significant prosecution to that point in time in the case of Niko Resources.
-In this case, Niko Resources ultimately plea-bargained for a \$9.5m fine for paying and delivering a Toyota Land Cruiser to the Minister for Energy and Mineral Resources of Bangladesh.
+In that case, Niko Resources ultimately plea bargained for a \$9.5 million fine for paying and delivering a Toyota Land Cruiser to the Minister for Energy and Mineral Resources of Bangladesh.

-Moreover, the law in Canada on foreign corrupt practices is bound to be clarified (hopefully) in the first half of 2013 as an Ottawa court is hearing the matter of Regina v Karigar, an Indian-born Canadian citizen who has pleaded not-guilty to charges that he violated the Act.
-Closing arguments are expected to begin in March 2013 [at the time of writing].
-The prosecution alleges that Mr Karigar funnelled a \$250,000 bribe to Praful Patel, India's Minister of Heavy Industries and former Minister of Aviation.
-According to a Globe and Mail report, the charge relates to Mr Karigar's work on behalf of a high-tech security company that was pursuing a \$100m contract with Air India for a facial recognition security system.
+Moreover, the law in Canada on foreign corrupt practices is bound to be clarified (hopefully) in the next few months as an Ottawa court is hearing the matter of R. v.
+Karigar, an Indian-born Canadian citizen who has pleaded not-guilty to charges that he violated the Act.
+Closing arguments are expected to begin in March 2013.
+The prosecution alleges that Mr. Karigar funnelled a \$250,000 bribe to Praful Patel, India's Minister of Heavy Industries and former Minister of Aviation.
+According to a Globe and Mail report, the charge relates to Mr. Karigar's work on behalf of a high-tech security company that was pursuing a \$100 million contract with Air India for a facial recognition security system.

-International foreign anti-corruption watchdog Transparency International has issued a report that Canada has improved its foreign anti-corruption enforcement and the Vancouver Sun published this headline: 'Canada among "most improved" in anti-bribery enforcement: Report' (5 September 2012).
-But the consensus still appears to be that Canada can, and should, do more to combat foreign corruption, as a Globe and Mail headline attests: 'Canada must do more to fight bribery' (12 September 2012).
+International foreign anti-corruption watch-dog Transparency International has issued a report that Canada has improved its foreign anti-corruption enforcement and the Vancouver Sun published this headline: "Canada among 'most improved' in anti-bribery enforcement: Report" (September 5, 2012).
+But, the consensus still appears to be that Canada can and should do more to combat foreign corruption, as a Globe and Mail headline attests: "Canada must do more to fight bribery" (September 12, 2012).